 If you want to remove a tag from that file, find the tag in the drop down list and click the circle again to deselect it.

-To navigate to the Manage Tags page, click the arrow next to the archive's name on the left side of the screen.
+To navigate to the Manage Metadata page, click the arrow next to the archive's name on the left side of the screen.
 A menu will appear.
 Click Archive Settings to open the Archive Settings page.

 The Manage Metadata page is where you can edit the text of all the custom metadata fields and values in your archive, as well as delete fields or values and add additional fields and values.
 These fields and values are edited separately in two columns.